What Do Compressed Deep Neural Networks Forget?: Methodology and Experiment Framework

-If the impact of compression was completely uniform, each class accuracy would shift by the same number of percentage points as the difference in top-1 accuracy between the compressed and non-compressed model.
+If the impact of compression was completely uniform, the relative relationship between class level accuracy $\beta_t^c$ and overall model performance will be unaltered.
 This forms our null hypothesis (\textbf{$H_0$}).
-We must decide for each class $c$ whether to reject the null hypothesis and accept the alternate hypothesis (\textbf{$H_1$}) - the change to class level recall differs from the change to overall accuracy in either a positive or negative direction:
+We must decide for each class $c$ whether to reject the null hypothesis and accept the alternate hypothesis (\textbf{$H_1$}) - the relative change to class level recall differs from the change to overall accuracy in either a positive or negative direction:

 \textbf{Welch's t-test} Evaluating whether the difference between the samples of mean-shifted class accuracy from compressed and non-compressed models is ``real'' amounts to determining whether these two data samples are drawn from the same underlying distribution, which is the subject of a large body of goodness of fit literature \citep{1986agostino, 1954anderson_darling, 2002huber}.
+We independently train a population of $K$ models for each compression method, dataset, and model that we consider.
+Thus, we have a sample $S_t^c$ of accuracy metrics per class $c$ at each level of compression $t$.

 For each class $c$, we we use a two-tailed, independent Welch's t-test \citep{1947welch} to determine whether the mean-shifted class accuracy $S_t^c = \{\beta_{t,k}^c - \beta_{t,k}^\mathcal{M} \}_{k=1}^K$ of the samples $S_t^c$ and $S_0^c$ differ significantly.
 If the $p$-value $<= 0.05$, we reject the null hypothesis and consider the class to be disparately impacted by $t$ level of compression relative to the baseline.

-\textbf{Controlling for overall changes to top-line metrics} Note that by comparing samples of mean-shifted class accuracy $S_t^c$, we control for any overall difference in model test-set accuracy.
+\textbf{Controlling for overall changes to top-line metrics} Note that by comparing the relative difference in class accuracy $S_t^c$, we control for any overall difference in model test-set accuracy.
 This is important because while small, the difference in top-line metrics is not zero (see Table.~\ref{table:imagenet_summary}).
-Along with the $p$-value, for each class we report the average mean-shifted deviation in class-level accuracy, which we refer to as {\em normalized recall difference}:
+Along with the $p$-value, for each class we report the average relative deviation in class-level accuracy, which we refer to as {\em relative recall difference}: